WSWUP/WREVAP/README.md

 ## Example Input

-The following is the CSV file for LAHONTAN reservoir, Nevada, shown as a table.
-Details on the source of the input data for Lahontan reservoir can be found in Huntington and McEvoy (2011).
+The following is a sample of the example CSV data file for Lahontan reservoir, Nevada.
+Details on the source of the input data for Lahontan reservoir can be found in Huntington and McEvoy (2011) in the docs.

 ```
 LAHONTAN,,,,,,